 A finding aid is a guide to a specific collection of materials.
 It describes the different parts of the collection and their relationships to one another and provides a detailed list of the collection’s contents, usually in the form of a folder list.
 The finding aid enables you to see exactly what items we have and to request them by box number and folder title when you make an appointment.
 At present, we have only descriptions of records of the Head of School office (1878-1972), and we are working on creating additional and more substantial finding aids for other collections.

 Unless you are just stopping by with a call number in your hand, we strongly encourage you to contact us before coming in to do research.
 This way we can identify what you need and have it ready for you when you arrive.
 It also gives us a chance to think about your question and possibly identify other less obvious sources of information.
-You can email us at: firstname.lastname@example.org or call: 1-978-749-4069.
-The department is open Monday through Friday 9am to 5pm and Wednesday 9am to 9:30pm.
+You can email us at: firstname.lastname@example.org.
+The department is open Monday through Friday 8am to 4pm.

-Feel free to contact us by email or phone to find out if we have useful materials you may not have considered, or even materials for which we have yet to create online finding aids.
+Feel free to contact us by email to find out if we have useful materials you may not have considered or even materials for which we have yet to create online finding aids.
 Or, if you prefer, you may also contact the department to see if we are available to chat with you.

 We make digital copies of fragile materials for you.
 If your request is small, chances are we’ll be able to photocopy the materials for you right away.
 Larger requests may take several days to complete.
 For items determined by the archivist to not be fragile, you may use the book scanner to make copies yourself then email them to yourself or save them to a jump drive.
 We will also make high-resolution scans of photographs for you.
 Please bring a jump drive for us to give your digital files.
 All reproductions are for educational or personal use only, and you must agree to comply with copyright law.
 Personal cameras and scanners may be brought in with permission.